amerharb/abjad-convert/packages/abjad-convert/CONTRIBUTING.md

 # Abjad-convert Contributing

-## Adding new script
+## Adding New Script
 Pull requests are welcome.
-For adding new script. let's say that we want to add a new script "Foo"
+For adding a new script.
+Let's say that we want to add a new script "Foo"
 - Step #1: create a feature branch from `main` named `abjad-convert/version/0.[x].0` where `x` is the next minor of current version number.
 - Step #2: create a new branch that will the previous feature branch when creating the PR.
 - Step #3: create a new folder named `foo` in `src`.
 - Step #4: add pdf documentation for the script we want to add from www.unicode.org. for example for Ugaritic the file is `U10380.pdf`. this file will be used as a reference
 - Step #5: add a new file named `letters.ts` in `foo` folder this file will export
-- - `letters` an array of letters written using unicode values with jsdoc each line will contain the value of the letter using UTF-16 BE using escape \u followed by 4 hex digits. notice that UTF16BE value is not always the same as the unicode value. for example for letter Alpa in Ugaritic the unicode value is `0x10380` but the UTF16BE encode value is `0xD800DF80` follow the value with jsdoc that contain array index, letter itself, unicode value, and the name of the letter. for example for ugaritic looks like this:
+- - `letters` an array of letters written using unicode values with jsdoc each line will contain the value of the letter using UTF-16 BE using escape \u followed by four hex digits. notice that UTF16BE value is not always the same as the unicode value. for example for letter Alpa in Ugaritic, the unicode value is `0x10380` but the UTF16BE encode value is `0xD800DF80` follow the value with jsdoc that contain array index, letter itself, unicode value, and the name of the letter. for example, ugaritic looks like this:

 ```ts
 const letters = [